Marco-Puig/ChiselEngine/README.md

    build.bat
    run.bat
    ```
    `build.bat` configures and builds the engine. `run.bat` launches the built executable (defaults to Debug; pass `Release` for a release build, e.g. `run.bat Release`).
-The default game loads and renders `resources/cube.glb`.
+The default project loads `Game/game.lua`, which defines the demo scene.

    **Option B - run the commands yourself:**
    ```powershell